Solo Travel in China: Here’s What You Need to Know Before Going

 Is China Good for Solo Travel?

 China isn’t the easiest place for solo travel, even for experienced solo travelers.
 But I think it mainly depends on where you go and how prepared you are.
+It’s very rewarding once you get over the initial challenges, and many travellers end up loving the experience.

 The Bad